<em>Armeria</em>, sea thrift: to plant, to grow, to care for

 Armeria maritima splendens - Sea Thrift

-This variety forms a compact, dense tuft notable for its remarkably long red to vivid pink flowering.
-Ideal as groundcover, in rock gardens and in alpine gardens or in pots, tubs and planters.
+This variety forms a compact, dense tuft notable for its long-lasting red to bright pink flowering.
+Ideal as groundcover, in a rockery and in an alpine garden or in containers, tubs and planters.

 • Flowering time June to August